Estimated Reading Time: 5 minutes.

 - Swing Trading means that you are trying to take advantage of larger price swings in the markets.
 Typically you will hold a position for a few days, or even a weeks.
 When swing trading, you normally carry a position overnight.

-So which trading approach is better? - Swing trading or day trading?
+So which trading approach is better? - Swing trading or online day trading?

 I personally prefer day trading and here's why: